goncalo7/cicd/README.md

 **(Step 1)**
 Make your changes on the code and unittest them with:
+(add more tests in goss.yml if desired
 backend: `docker build . -t backend; dgoss run -p 8110 backend`
-backend: `docker build . -t frontend; dgoss run -p 8110 frontend` **(step 2)** push your changes to the repo
+frontend: `docker build . -t frontend; dgoss run -p 8110 frontend`

+**(step 2)**

+push your changes to the repo

 **(Open Gitlab Pipelines and see it happening)**

 The Web Application is a simple backend api created with flask that only fetches and returns random data from some websites